 Off Campus: Students living in College apartments or off-campus may purchase any of the board plans listed above or the Bear 9 (any 9 meals) or Declining Balance Plan.
 The Declining Balance Plan is an all-points plan that allows off-campus students a flexible alternative to eat meals at the dining halls or on an a la carte basis in the dining cash operations.
 Points not used at the end of the semester are forfeited and cannot be carried forward to the next semester.

-Meal Plan Points: Board plans include a cash component called "points".
+Polar Points: Board plans include a cash component called "points" which may be used when board plans are active.
 These points enable students to bring guests to the dining halls or purchase a la carte foods at the Smith Union dining operations.
 Points not used at the end of the semester are forfeited and cannot be carried forward to the next semester.
 Additional funds for dining may be purchased through the OneCard program.